Ed's AV Handbook.com

 Cathode Ray Tube (CRT)

-The cathode ray tube was the technology that launched TV and dominated the 20th century.
+The cathode ray tube, the technology that launched television, dominated the 20th century.
 Its key components included the cathode, the anode, two electromagnets, a steering circuit, a shadow mask, and vertical sets of red, green, and blue phosphor stripes.

 Somewhat as a light bulb filament, three heated filaments in the cathode created three distinct negative charged electrical currents.
 The positive charged anode drew streams of electron beams from each negative charged cathode filament.
 The combined cathode and anode was essentially an electron gun.
-Each of the three streams emmiting from the gun was assigned to a primary video color signal.
+Each stream emmiting from the gun was assigned to a primary video color signal.

 Rear Projection CRT TVA rear projection CRT TV consisted of three small CRTs mounted at the bottom of a large enclosure.
 They were generally about 5 to 7 inches in diameter.
 Each had a dedicated red, green, or blue phosphor layer.
 Each CRT was coupled to an assembly of magnifying lenses.